There's a reason people on TV get paid a lot of money, folks.

 In contrast, more than 60% of African Americans dismiss the American dream as not working for them.

-Yet, yet they continue to vote for the very people that are keeping the American dream away from them, the Democrat Party.
+Yet, yet, they continue to vote for the very people that are keeping the American dream away from them, the Democrat Party.

 All three ethnic groups viewed white Americans in a more favorable light than they did members of another minority.

-Yes, that's that's what the survey said.
+Yes, that's what the survey said.

 All three minorities viewed white Americans in a more favorable light than they did members of another minority.

-Now this makes total sense to me.
+Now, this makes total sense to me.

-Well, now we got this invasion.
+Well, now we've got this invasion.

-We've got immigrants legal and illegal, uh, Hispanics and Asians, and the Democrats are treating them like minorities too, and so there's a competition now to be the number one minority.
+We've got immigrants, legal and illegal, Hispanics and Asians, and the Democrats are treating them like minorities, too, and so there's a competition now to be the number one minority because the number one minority gets the spoils and gets all the attention.

 All right, brief timeout.